andrelsf/andrelsf/README.md

 🚧 **What I am doing:**

-- Backend developer in Soluti
+- Backend developer in Sensedia
-- Partner in Curtamix project
+- Continuous learning